 However, this is what a newly created table looks like in Frontpage:

 |are belong||to us|

-There's nothing more annoying than having a 3D border around every table, a feature which isn't desired in 99% of all cases and which I don't use at all since it looks old-fashioned.
+There's nothing more annoying than having a 3D border around every table, a feature which isn't desired in 99% of all cases and which I don't use at all since it looks so 1994.
 Moreover, the above table has a cellpadding="1" (which is the default and therefore not displayed in case you bother checking my HTML), which means that the text is only one pixel away from the very edge of each cell.
 Anything but well-designed.
 To complete my annoyance, the table width is "100%" and its alignment is "default" (usually meaning left-aligned).
 Oh yes, and it's Times New Roman in every new table, of course.
 I have to change all these settings before the table is half-way reasonable and before I can even think of changing colors (which is very convenient in FP 2000, by the way) or adding content.

 Lesson 11 Graphical editing, meaning dragging edges or corners of something instead of typing numerical values is usually a pleasant thing, but not in the case of Frontpage tables.
 If I hold the mouse button while moving through a table (to select a couple of cells), I may easily get too close to the cell boundaries and *all* the table and cell widths (or heights, depending on the direction of movement) are changed to absolute values in pixels.
 There is no way of globally removing the new formats from the table (unless I want to remove all width/height formats), except for pressing "undo" (see below).
 If undo is not possible it is often easier to create a new table and move all the content there.